AMistry210/VACAC-TASK/README.md

 # VACAC TASK

-A modular conveyor belt system built in Unity — place, rotate, and snap conveyor pieces together at runtime, then watch products flow, sort, and get delivered along the line.
+A modular conveyor belt system built using Unity.
+Place and rotate and snap conveyor pieces together at runtime, then watch products flow, and get delivered along the line.
 Built for the VACAC Graduate Software Engineer task.